 I won’t go on about the place as it’s all I usually do, but if you’re interested you can read my guide to living in Andorra.

-Since arriving here, my core business focus has been turned to Otium Boutique, which is quickly shifting towards supplying 2 very core services as products.
+Since arriving in Andorra here, I’ve continued building lifestyle businesses with my wife and our team.
 We still have so much to learn, but that’s part of the fun, right?

-Over this whole journey I’ve become highly location independent.
-My income comes from businesses that can be run anywhere with an internet connection.
+Over this whole journey I’ve become highly independent of any one location.
+My income comes from location independent businesses that can be run anywhere with an internet connection.
 I bank in multiple countries and currencies.
 I’m a citizen of one nation and a resident of another.

-There’s no need for us to live in Andorra if we don’t enjoy it, but the irony is, with all of this freedom we rarely leave (at least by my previous standards of another city in every other month).
+There’s no need for us to live in Andorra if we don’t enjoy it, but the irony is, with all of this freedom we rarely leave.
+Visiting new country after new country isn’t as appealing to me anymore.
+But while we love it here, if we needed to, we can pick up our lives and move to another country fairly easily (logistically, anyway).

 If you’ve read this far you have my respect!
 I hope it’s clear that when you read anything from this site it’s the words of someone self-taught by experience (and plenty of mistakes).

 You don’t need qualifications, you don’t need bags of money, you don’t need the support of your family.
-These things might help at times, but if you don’t have them and they are stopping you, they’ll become excuses.
+These things might help, but if you don’t have them and they are stopping you, they’ll become excuses.

 What you need is a willingness to pursue something that may or may not work.
-And when it does or doesn’t work, pursue more of it, or something else.
+And when it does or doesn’t work, pursue it harder, or pivot and do something else.
 Then repeat.

 Let me know how it goes!